hashicorp/katakoda/terraform-cloud/step2.md

 There are three steps to running an existing Terraform configuration on Terraform Cloud.
 Two steps occur on the [Terraform Cloud](https://app.terraform.io) website:

 - Create a free account including an organization and a workspace
-- Generate an API token and copy it to a local file
+- Use the `login` command to authenticate the local machine with Terraform Cloud
 - Edit the existing Terraform configuration with the name of the Terraform Cloud organization and workspace

 ## Create an account